samwlms/LASplot_GUI/README.md

 For any questions/ concerns/ feedback about the software, shoot me an email me at: swilliams9@uon.edu.au

+## Running LASplot - requirements and information

+_**How to run the LASplot application on your machine**_

+### Installation

+If you are running the application for the first time, simply click on **'install.bat'** to dynamically install the dependencies for LASplot

+### Running the application
+Once installed, the standard launch point for the application is **'run_program.bat'**.
+Using this method will run LASplot from the python virtual environment and help ensure cross-system compatibility.

+##### _NOTE: System must have Python 3 at minimum as the installation process utilises the VENV module (included by default in Python 3)_

 ## Point classification separation and plot:
 Allows users the ability to quickly visualise individual classification layers for the purposes of *per tile* quality control and QA.
 Use cases include:
 - quickly assessing high-vegetation and building noise contamination